► All-new body, much improved cabin

 ► Price +£500 but still under £10k

-The Dacia Duster has been a huge hit since the Renault-owned Romanian brand came to Britain five years ago.
+The Dacia Duster has been a huge hit since the Renault-owned Romanian brand came to Britain in 2013.
 Using a variety of old Renault engines and underpinnings and a bespoke body and interior, it was Britain’s cheapest SUV.
 People loved its simplicity, its functionality and its ruggedness.
 They also loved its price; more than half of Dacia’s UK customers have bought a new Dacia after years of owning used cars.

 With the Mk2, Dacia has aimed to address criticisms from customers by improving the quality and equipment level, without losing the price advantage.
 And the UK team have done a lot of behind-the-scenes work to come up with attractive PCP offers, which is increasingly the way people want to buy Dacias.

 What’s new?
 Almost everything...

 The exterior design changes look like a thorough facelift rather than a clean-sheet design, but in fact every single panel is different.
 The dimensions are the same, as the chassis hasn’t changed much, but from the deeper grille and more curvaceous bonnet, via the beefier roof bars and shallower windows, to the smart rear lights, it’s new.